Ulcerative colitis is a form of inflammatory bowel disease (IBD) that causes inflammation in the large intestine.

 - rectal bleeding

-Some children also experience symptoms that do not seem related to their digestive system:
+Some children also experience symptoms that do not seem related to their digestive system.
+These may include:

 - joint pain

 - skin lesions

 - eye inflammation